-- 59. Junos OS supports and enforces Trusted Channels that protect the communications between the TOE and a remote audit server from unauthorized disclosure or modification.
+- G3.
+Junos OS supports and enforces Trusted Channels that protect the communications between the TOE and a remote audit server from unauthorized disclosure or modification.
 It also supports Trusted Paths between itself and remote administrators so that the contents of administrative sessions are protected against unauthorized disclosure or modification.
-(FTP_ITC.1, FTP_TRP.1/Admin) - 60.
+(FTP_ITC.1, FTP_TRP.1/Admin) - 64.
 Junos OS provides an SSH server to support Trusted Channels using SSHv2 protocol which ensures the confidentiality and integrity of communication with the remote audit server.
 Export of audit information to a secure, remote server is achieved by setting up an event trace monitor that sends event log messages by using NETCONF over SSH to the remote system event logging server.
+The sending of the log messages occurs in real time.
 The remote audit server initiates the connection.
-The SSHv2 protocol ensures that the data transmitted over a SSH session cannot be disclosed or altered by using the encryption and integrity mechanisms of the protocol with the FIPS cryptographic module.
-(FTP_ITC.1, FCS_SSHS_EXT.1) - 61.
-The Junos OS SSH Server also supports Trusted Paths using SSHv2 protocol which ensures the confidentiality and integrity of user sessions.
+The SSHv2 protocol ensures that the data transmitted over an SSH session cannot be disclosed or altered by using the encryption and integrity mechanisms of the protocol with the FIPS cryptographic module.
+(FTP_ITC.1, FCS_SSHS_EXT.1, FAU_STG_EXT.1) - The Junos OS SSH Server also supports Trusted Paths using SSHv2 protocol which ensures the confidentiality and integrity of user sessions.
 The encrypted communication path between Junos OS SSH Server and a remote administrator is provided by the use of an SSH session.
 Remote administrators of Junos OS initiate communication to the Junos CLI through the SSH tunnel created by the SSH session.
 Assured identification of Junos OS is guaranteed by using public key based authentication for SSH.
 The SSHv2 protocol ensures that the data transmitted over a SSH session cannot be disclosed or altered by using the encryption and integrity mechanisms of the protocol with the FIPS cryptographic module.
-(FTP_TRP.1/Admin, FCS_SSHS_EXT.1) - 62.
+(FTP_TRP.1/Admin, FCS_SSHS_EXT.1) - 66.
 The Junos OS SSH server is implemented in accordance with RFCs 4251, 4252, 4253, 4254, 5656 and 6668.
-Junos OS provides assured identification of the Junos OS appliance though public key authentication and supports password-based authentication by administrative users (Security Administrator) for SSH connections.
-The following table identifies conformance to the SSH related RFCs:
+Junos OS provides assured identification of the Junos OS appliance though public key authentication and supports password-based authentication by administrative users (Security

-4 Security Administrators do not have root permission in shell.
+15 Security Administrators do not have root permission in shell.